What Are Interest-Only Mortgages? A Complete Guide to UK Interest-Only Mortgage Options

 Another frequent question concerns the disadvantages of interest-only mortgages.
 One main drawback is that you’ll need to have a clear plan to repay the capital at the end of your mortgage terms.

 Without this plan, you could face difficulties in securing your home long-term.
-We help clients compare our best interest-only mortgages by looking into each lender’s criteria, rates, and repayment strategies to ensure they find a suitable option that meets their needs and circumstances.
+We help clients compare the best interest-only mortgage rates by looking into each lender’s criteria, rates, and repayment strategies to ensure they find a suitable option that meets their needs and circumstances.

 Are Interest-Only Mortgages Available for First-Time Buyers?